 While visiting a local Trader Joe’s last weekend, we passed by a bag of the most gorgeous multi colored carrots for only $1.89.
 I seriously would love to know how they do it.
 Fresh, varied produce at such an affordable price wins me over every time!

 - Use Coarse Ground Sea Salt.
-The coarse grind’s large sized pieces really add flavor that is hard to replace!
+Sea salt really adds flavor that complements the tangy balsamic vinegar!
 If you don’t have any, go for table salt, but only sprinkle on a little bit.
 You can always add more but you can never take it away!

 - Add Other Vegetables to Roast.
-This recipe works deliciously tossed with parsnips, rutabaga, turnips, potatoes, or any other root vegetable.
-Just make sure the pieces are cut equal size so they cook at the same pace.
+This recipe works perfectly when combined with parsnips, rutabaga, turnips, potatoes, or any other root vegetable.
+Just make sure the pieces are cut equal size so they cook at the same time.